aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - whether the result effectively matches the current configuration within a deliberately small tolerance.

+Two-sided evidence is considered complete enough when at least 90 percent of the matched purple frames belong to good/purple/good triplets.
+The result note still reports the exact coverage, but it does not ask for another complete triplet above that guideline because the remaining one-sided evidence is unlikely to change the calibration.
+Reused normal references remain a separate confidence warning.

 A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review and rerun.
 The repair-value table is hidden.